Important! Passport Validity

 The information below was obtained from the Turkish Ministry of Foreign Affairs website, but I cannot guarantee the accuracy of the information!
 For definitive information you must check the Ministry of Foreign Affairs website or contact a Turkish consulate.
 (Please do not contact me—I have no more information.
 I will just tell you to contact a Turkish consulate.)

-(S) means you may buy a sticker visa, valid for the number of days shown, upon entry to Turkey.
+(S) means you may buy an e-visa, valid for the number of days shown, upon entry to Turkey.
 Have the exact amount of euros or US dollars (or, for British passport holders only, UK pounds sterling)—in CASH!—to pay for your visa.
 No travelers checks, no credit cards, no other currencies, no change given, no exceptions!

 No (S) means you may enter Turkey for the number of days shown with just a valid passport; you do not need a visa.